garyhlai/cortex-wiki/home.md

 ## Sometimes you use the word “AI” and sometimes you use the word “machine learning”, what is the relationship between these two terms?

 Machine learning is a subfield of AI and by far the most promising one in helping achieve better artificial intelligence.
 The basic idea of machine learning is to train machines to certain perform tasks without explicitly programming them.
-In our marketing semantics and the machine learning communities in general, they have been used rather interchangeably.
+Nowadays, they have been used rather interchangeably due to the dominance of machine learning as a method of aritificial intelligence.

 ## Could you please tell me what are the difficulties to run AI models on the blockchain?
 Why is the deterministic engine so important?